seertaak/bt/README.md

 required.
 Its overarching philosophy is to trust the programmer, rather than imposing restrictions on them.
-For example, Bullet adopts the open extension approaches of Julia and Go: an extension written by a user of a library is syntacally on an equal footing to the functionality of the library itself.
+For example, Bullet adopts the open extension approaches of Julia and Go: an extension written by a user of a library is syntactically on an equal footing to the functionality of the library itself.
 Instead of trying to divine the possible uses of a language feature, Bullet strives to give the programmer the tools to "skin" those language